hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ###### TL-series (R)

 The TL series is similar to the P-series, but it is a larger, green beam.
-It is also more powerful and faster manoeuvring, but it requires alot more power, so a regular FCRT can use this for a maximum of 88 secondsworth of beam.
+It is also more powerful and faster manoeuvring, but it requires a lot more power, so a regular FCRT can use this for a maximum of 88 seconds worth of beam.
 The newest model is the TL-34.

 ###### Laser Hair (R)